Layout template file

 This checks that the content zone exists, and if it does, then the zone is rendered.

-The CSS classes used in the template are part of the website design.
+The CSS classes used in the template must be part of your website design or manually included for local testing.